Exercise Library

 AKA 1-legged good morning, Unilateral good morning

-The single leg good morning is an exercise to improve hip stability and strengthen the hamstrings and glutes.
+The single-leg good morning is a difficult exercise that improves hip stability and strengthens the hamstrings, glutes and lower back.

 Notes

-The single leg good morning will naturally limit loading.
-Focus on an active and aggressive arch of the back, full range of motion and stability and balance.
+The single-leg good morning will naturally limit loading considerably relative to the good morning and even single-leg RDL.
+Focus on an active and aggressive brace of the trunk, full range of motion and stability and balance.

 Purpose

-The single leg good morning primarily improves stability at the hip by working the surrounding musculature that allow it to move while maintaining proper relationships with the foot and back.
+The single-leg good morning primarily improves stability at the hip by working the surrounding musculature that allow it to move while maintaining proper relationships with the foot and back, and will help build and maintain strength, stability and mobility symmetry in the hips.

 Programming

-Sets of 5-8 reps are most common, but can be taken up as high as 15-20 reps, particularly in a rehab situation.
-Weights will typically be an empty bar or very little additional loading.
+Sets of 5-8 reps are most common, but can be taken up as high as 15-20 reps, particularly in a rehab situation, and slow eccentrics and pauses in the bottom can be added.

 Related Exercises